Crotched Mountain Rehabilitation Center: Foundation

+21st century

-In 2004, it unveiled the first wheelchair-accessible treehouse in New Hampshire.
+In 2004, it unveiled the first wheelchair-accessible tree house in New Hampshire.

 In 2007, an employee, Linda Bevins, was accused of embezzling $1.3 million from the Crotched Mountain Foundation.
-Bevins is accused of creating and paying fictitious employees, and then channeling the money to herself.
+Bevins was accused of creating and paying fictitious employees, and then channeling the money to herself.
 The theft was discovered during an internal balancing of accounts, when an irregularity was noticed.
 A federal indictment was handed down in March 2008.
 A civil suit filed by the Foundation has resulted in a judgment of more than a million dollars against Bevins and her daughter Holly Sears.

-In November 2022, Seven Hills Foundation announced its affiliation with Crotched Mountain.
+In November 2022, Seven Hills Foundation announced its acquisition of the Greenfield campus to open Crotched Mountain School & Village.
 The school is operated as part of Seven Hills New Hampshire.